Deflation fears creep back in Japan as pandemic hits prices

 Kuroda said on Thursday the BOJ may hold an emergency meeting before a scheduled rate review in June to set up incentives for financial institutions that boost lending to small firms.

-Japan is expected to extend its state of emergency for containing the coronavirus as early as Monday, public broadcaster NHK reported, even as other countries reopen.
+Japan is expected to extend its state of emergency for containing the coronavirus, public broadcaster NHK reported, even as other countries reopen.

-(Reporting by Leika Kihara and Daniel Leussink; additional reporting by Kaori Kaneko; Editing by Kim Coghill and Sam Holmes)
+(Reporting by Leika Kihara and Daniel Leussink; additional reporting by Kaori Kaneko and Tetsushi Kajimoto; Editing by Kim Coghill and Sam Holmes)